MyScript/iinkJS/README.md

   <img src="https://myscript.github.io/MyScriptJS/preview.gif">
 </div>

-MyScriptJS is a JavaScript library that can be used in every web application to bring handwriting recognition.
+iinkJS is a JavaScript library that can be used in every web application to bring handwriting recognition.

 It integrates all you need: